10 Things That Can Trigger Rosacea

 - Certain drugs, such as corticosteroids and some blood pressure medications

-To minimize flare-ups of rosacea, avoid the above triggers, protect your face from harsh elements, use sunscreen, manage stress levels and use products that are hypoallergenic.
+To minimize flare-ups of rosacea, avoid the above triggers, protect your face from harsh elements, use sunscreen designed for use on the face, manage stress levels and use products that are hypoallergenic.

 Today’s Health Topics